• About Connective

 Try to include your keywords in as many headings as possible while keeping it sounding natural.
 You don’t want to stuff a bunch of headings into your article for SEO purposes if you don’t have enough content to support the outline.
 After constructing your outline, you can begin drafting notes and talking points for each section.

-Write the Blog Post or Article
+Write the blog post or article

 After completing your outline and research, writing the article should be fairly straightforward.
 Follow the topics associated with each section and try to write as concisely as possible.
 Keep your brand’s voice and tone in mind while considering your audience’s needs.